Guyra, New South Wales: Geography and climate

-Significant weather

 On 3–4 July 1984, an intense and widespread cold snap produced moderate to heavy snowfalls throughout the Northern Tablelands, including Guyra.
 During the event, Guyra recorded a maximum temperature of -0.3 °C on 3 July and 0.5 °C on 4 July.

 The maximum for 3 July is the most northerly sub-zero maximum temperature recorded in Australia.
-On one of the days during the event, Guyra recorded a 3pm temperature of -3.2 °C, possibly the coldest mid-afternoon temperature outside the Snowy Mountains.
+On one of the days during the event, Guyra recorded a 3 pm temperature of -3.2 °C, possibly the coldest mid-afternoon reading outside the Snowy Mountains.
 On 12 October 2012, widespread snowfalls unusually late in the year were recorded over the Northern Tablelands, including Guyra, which recorded 17 cm at 9am that day.

 Industries

 The principal industries include fine wool and prime lambs, beef cattle, potatoes and tomatoes.
 A 20 ha greenhouse has been built at Guyra which will employ up to 240 workers and produce 12 million kg of tomatoes making them the largest tomato producer in Australia.
 Top of the Range Tomatoes, Guyra won the Northern Inland Development Innovation Award for Agriculture and also the Innovator of the Year Award in 2007.

 The main annual celebration is the Lamb and Potato Festival held in January.
-Other events are the Guyra Show, held in February each year, the Rotary Christmas Carnival in December and in 2009 the first Mountain Bike Challenge was held on 14 March as a fundraiser for the Westpac Rescue Helicopter service.
+Other events are the Guyra Show, held in February each year, the Rotary Christmas Carnival in December, and in 2009 the first Mountain Bike Challenge was held on 14 March as a fundraiser for the Westpac Rescue Helicopter service.

 Trout fishing is a popular pastime with local streams stocked yearly.
 Laura Creek flowing from Guyra to the west is popular and is accessed via Balderseigh Road.
 Fishing cabins and cottages are available for accommodation at 26 km.

 The local bowling club boasts of being the highest (elevation above sea level) bowling green in the southern hemisphere, which is in fact not correct as there are several lawn bowling clubs in Johannesburg, South Africa, which is at several hundred metres higher elevation than Guyra.

 There are many local organisations such as Lions and Rotary.
 The town also has a strong sporting background with rugby league, polocrosse, soccer, field hockey, and cricket teams.
 Guyra also has bowling greens, tennis courts, a cricket field and a gun and rifle range.